-To emphasis that point Jesus says that he will lose none of those given him by the Father.
-He will raise them at the last day.
+To emphasize that point, Jesus says that he will lose none of those given to him by the Father.
+He will raise them on the last day.
 So all the Father gives to the Son are eternally secure.

 Why Are They Given?

 So there are two references to those who will be raised up on the last day.
 Those the Father has given to the Son.
 And those who look to the Son and believe.
 I think it is logical to see these as the same people.

 The question then is, did they believe because the Father gave them to the Son?
 Or did the Father give them to the Son because they believed?
 I don’t see anything in this part of the passage that would give any clarity on this.

 “No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day.
 It is written in the Prophets: ‘They will all be taught by God.’
 Everyone who has heard the Father and learned from him comes to me.
 No one has seen the Father except the one who is from God; only he has seen the Father.
 Very truly I tell you, the one who believes has eternal life.”John 6:44-47 NIV

 Let’s take a moment and look at the word ‘draw’.
 In Greek, it is helkyō.
 This word is used eight times in the New Testament, five of which are in the gospel of John.
 In addition to this passage, it is used in John 12:32, where Jesus draws all people to himself; in John 18:10, where Peter drew a sword to cut off an ear; in John 21:6, where the disciples were unable to draw in the net full of fish; and in John 21:11, where Peter draws the net full of fish to the shore.